 Click here for more details about a Certification in Child Development at Siena Heights University.

 Click here for more details about Teacher Education Endorsements at Siena Heights University.

 Director, Division of Education517-264-7921 Assistant Professor of Child Development57-264-7841 Assistant Professor of Education and Coordinator of Special Education517-264-7899 Associate Professor of Education; Program Coordinator Elementary and Secondary Education517-264-7892 Assistant Professor of Education517-264-7887 Associate Professor of Education, Coordinator of Language Arts Program517-264-7888

-How Effective is Siena Heights’s Teacher Preparation Program?
+How Effective is Siena Heights’ Teacher Preparation Program?

 Our Candidates know their content.
 The average GPA of 2015-16 program completers was 3.70.

 Our Candidates know how to teach.
-Our Teacher Candidate Survey on our Educator Preparation Program Efficacy for 2015-16 resulted in an overall program efficacy of 91 percent.
-The following table breaks this rating down by key areas of teaching.
+In 2015-16, 100 percent of Siena Heights teacher education graduates who are in their first three years of teaching received Effective or Highly Effective ratings on their annual teacher evaluation conducted by their districts.
+Additionally, our Teacher Candidate Survey on our Educator Preparation Program Efficacy for 2015-16 resulted in an overall program efficacy of 91 percent.
+The following table breaks this rating down by key areas of teaching:

 Teacher Candidate Educator Preparation Program Efficacy Survey (2015-16)

 #1.
 Nationally accredited undergraduate and graduate level programs